Phytase

 What is the recommended dosage of Phytase?

-Does Phytase interact with medications?
+Does Phytase interact with any medications?